 - weight gain

-- The other common side effects of BOSULIF include:
+The most common side effects of BOSULIF include:

 - tiredness or weakness